 The LeftRight Effect is the Rumble effect and is therefore not additionally available.
 I did not implement the Custom Effect because the parameters are not Blueprint compatible and in my opinion it is unnecessary.

-The Constant FF effect can also be started, stopped and updated at runtime.
-Make sure to update the effect before it expires.
+The force feedback effects can also be started, stopped and updated at runtime.
+Make sure to update the effects before they expire.